Danver97/RestaurantReservationService/README.md

 In order to mantain business logic separated by everything else the Onion pattern was followed.

-The final step is getting everything running on AWS.
+Now, in the final step, I'm getting everything running on AWS.

 ![AWS Microservice Architecture](https://github.com/Danver97/TheForkReplica/blob/master/Microservice%20Architecture.svg)